jadedrb/jadedrb.github.io/README.md

 # snakes in space

 A snakes game... but in space!
-If you've never played snakes: you start off with a snake of a certain length and you move around the arena eating food (purple squares) in order to grow longer.
+If you've never played snakes: you start off with a snake of a certain length and you move around the arena eating food (purple squares) in order to grow longer all while trying to avoid running into your tail.
 The longer your snake gets, the harder it is to survive.

 In this version there are variations of game mode.
 Finite mode: your tail grows after eating food.
 Infinite mode: your tail grows non-stop without the need of eating food.
 Special abilities mode: you